1980 Summer Olympics Parade of Nations: Parade order

 As the nation of the first modern Olympic Games, Greece entered the stadium first; whereas, the host nation Soviet Union marched last, in accordance with the tradition and IOC guidelines.
 As each delegation entered accompanied by the Soviet march music, the national name was announced in Russian.

 Eighty nations entered the stadium with a combined total of 5,179 athletes, the smallest since 1956.
 Seven of them made their Olympic debut, namely Angola, Botswana, Cyprus, Jordan, Laos, Mozambique and Seychelles.

-In partial support of the United States boycott, sixteen countries marched into the Olympic stadium under the Olympic flag.
+In partial support of the United States-led boycott, sixteen countries marched into the Olympic stadium under the Olympic flag.
 Seven of them, however, did not attend the opening ceremonies, their flags were instead carried by Moscow Olympic Committee volunteers.
 Two other countries (Great Britain and Ireland) paraded into the Stadium only with their officials, while four of them participated under the Olympic flag with their athletes.
 New Zealand, Portugal, and Spain, on the other hand, participated in the Games under their NOC flags.
+Due to the boycott, this marked the United States' first (and only) absence from the Olympics for the first time in the 84-year history.
+United States (Соединённые Штаты Америки Soyedinyonnyye Shtaty Ameriki, "United States of America") would have marched between Syria and Tanzania, Somalia joined the US-led boycott.